About

 Eliot is also the head of story at Portola where he develops the lore, personality, and narrative engineering behind Tolan, an AI companion.

-Eliot occasionally works on special projects and is the co-creator of the award-winning True Blue website as well as the critically acclaimed game Machine Learning President.
-His short story Victory Condition was adapted for the stage and sold-out its run.
-His writing has appeared in the Verge, Tor.com, Harvard Business Review, the Boston Globe, OneZero, NEO.LIFE, TechCrunch, GEN, Terraform, Future, Techdirt, Anthropocene Magazine, and the Los Angeles Review of Books, and he has given talks at Google, the Electronic Frontier Foundation, Niantic, Qualcomm, Future in Review, Comic Con, Interintellect, SXSW, and the Conference on World Affairs.
+His writing has appeared in the Verge, Tor.com, Harvard Business Review, the Boston Globe, OneZero, TechCrunch, Terraform, Anthropocene Magazine, Every, and the Los Angeles Review of Books, and he has given talks at Google, the Electronic Frontier Foundation, Niantic, Future in Review, Qualcomm, Comic Con, SXSW, and the Conference on World Affairs.
+Eliot’s work has been featured by the New Yorker, Wired, BBC, Bloomberg, Fast Company, and the Washington Post.

 The best way to follow Eliot is to subscribe to his newsletter.